lanisce/cloud-config/README.md

 > `{ ..., "#cloud.d": "<cloud.d name 1>[:<cloud.d name 2>:<cloud.d name 3>]" }`

+It will go through every `cloud.d` configurations and finally use default.
+`cloud-config` will only use the first occurence of a file and ignore duplicates.

 ## Provider
 Yet, another cloud provisioning tool.
 Well yeah, but really minimalistic, to get started.